 (d) "Provider" means a third-party company, organization, or entity not associated with certified laboratories or a laboratory seeking certification that operates an approved PT program and provides samples for use in PT testing.

-(e) "Vendor" means an organization(s) approved by the WSLCB to certify laboratories for marijuana testing, approve PT programs, and perform on-site assessments of laboratories.
+(e) "Vendor" means an organization(s) approved by the board to certify laboratories for marijuana testing, approve PT programs, and perform on-site assessments of laboratories.

-(2) The WSLCB or its vendor determines the sufficiency of PTs and maintains a list of approved PT programs.
-Laboratories may request authorization to conduct PT through other PT programs but must obtain approval for the PT program from WSLCB or WSLCB's vendor prior to conducting PT.
-The WSLCB may add the newly approved PT program to the list of approved PT programs as appropriate.
+(2) The board or its vendor determines the sufficiency of PTs and maintains a list of approved PT programs.
+Laboratories may request authorization to conduct PT through other PT programs but must obtain approval for the PT program from the board or board's vendor prior to conducting PT.
+The board may add the newly approved PT program to the list of approved PT programs as appropriate.

 (3) As a condition of certification, laboratories must participate in PT and achieve a passing score for each field of testing for which the lab will be or is certified.